Skip to main content

 Jazz Jennings

-In her remarkable memoir, Jazz reflects on these very public experiences and how they have helped shape the mainstream attitude toward the transgender community.
+In her remarkable memoir, Jazz reflects on very public experiences and how they have helped shape the mainstream attitude toward the transgender community.
 But it hasn't all been easy.

 Jazz has faced many challenges, bullying, discrimination, and rejection, yet she perseveres as she educates others about her life as a transgender teen.
-Through it all, her family has been beside her on this journey, standing together against those who don't understand the true meaning of tolerance and unconditional love.

 Beyond Magenta: Transgender Teens Speak Out